-7 of the best Nintendo Switch launch games - reviewed
+The best Nintendo Switch games that aren’t Zelda or Mario - reviewed

 Bought yourself a Switch?
 You'll be wanting something to play on it, then.

-Admittedly, you're a little tight on choice right now: there are fewer than 10 full games currently on the shelves for Switch - with most of the next big releases a few months off.
+Thankfully, despite a slim launch line-up of fewer than 10 full games, things are gradually looking better for Switch buyers.

+The obvious choices, of course, are The Legend of Zelda: Breath of the Wild and Mario Kart 8 Deluxe.
+But what if you want something else to play?

-Still, of that somewhat slim launch lineup, several games are certainly worth your time - from the party-friendly 1-2-Switch to the addictively simple Snipperclips.
+Well, there's now a decent crop of Switch games on the shelves, with several titles that are certainly worth your time - from the party-friendly 1-2-Switch to the addictively simple Snipperclips.

-Where should you put your pounds first?
-Read on for our reviews of seven of the best Nintendo Switch launch games.
+But where should you put your pounds first?
+Read on for our reviews of the best Nintendo Switch games - that aren't Zelda or Mario.

 Jump to games